E.J. Lace

 I’m okay.

-I walk out of the bathroom and go to my bedroom door, which she left wide open.
+I leave the bathroom and head to my bedroom door, which she left wide open.

-When I get to my doorframe, I look into the hall.
+When I reach my doorframe, I glance down the hall.
 Eli’s door is open too.

-His room is dark—black walls and black curtains.
+His room is dark—black walls, black curtains.
 All the furniture is black—his bedspread, the rug, everything is just black on black.

-My eyes go from the dartboard to the band poster of Avenged Sevenfold and Alice in Chains before falling to the man bent over his bedside table.
+My gaze drifts from the dartboard to the band posters of Avenged Sevenfold and Alice in Chains before landing on the man bent over his bedside table.

-His back is facing me, tattoos curved on his muscled and tightly toned frame.
-His broad shoulders are like photoshopped perfection.
+His back is to me, tattoos tracing the lines of his muscular, toned body.
+His broad shoulders look like they’ve been photoshopped.

-I don’t know how long I look.
-It’s like I am caught in a spiderweb and become his sitting prey.
+I don’t know how long I stand there, caught in his web, unable to look away.

-I’m sure he feels my eyes on him as he stands up from the crouching position he held and turns to look at me.
+I’m sure he can feel my gaze on him as he straightens up and turns to face me.

-His chest, just like his back, is covered in tattoos, except his right pec and small blank spot from his collarbone to his shoulder.
+His chest is as tattooed as his back, except for his right pec and a small blank spot from his collarbone to his shoulder.

-A lopsided grin stretches across his face—he’s pleased with himself.
+A lopsided grin spreads across his face—he’s pleased with himself.

-I can feel the heat go to my cheeks.
-I don’t know what possible reason I could come up with for staring, so I just slam the door and lock it, while praying for a swift death.
+I can feel my cheeks heating up.
+I can’t think of any excuse for staring, so I just slam the door and lock it, praying for a swift death.

 I have never done that!